-All nighters could soon be a thing of the past!
-This new app could revolutionise essay prep and exam cramming
+All nighters could soon be a thing of the past

 Spritz’s new technology, which has been on super secret lockdown for three years, removes two of these three steps, making reading incredibly quick.

-This huge reduction in the amount of time spent reading will allow students to focus more on the important things, like boozing and reading The Tab.
-That’s why we’re all for it.
+This huge reduction in the amount of time spent reading will allow students to focus more on the important things, like reading The Tab or dwelling on how empty your life is.